sungeunanlee/cambrad3.github.io/index.md

 Only focusing on seasoned players (10+ year NBA careers) **reduces the number of classes represented from 9 to 6**; there are not many seasoned players with low career win shares per year.
 Those types of players usually don’t make it 10+ years in the league.

 #### Clustering

+Because we know seasoned players represent 6 unique classes, **we chose to use clustering algorithms that resulted in 6 clusters**.
+In K-means and GMM we explicitly set the number of cluster centers to 6.
+In hierarchical based clustering we pruned the dendrogram to have 6 clusters.
+In DBSCAN we adjusted epsilon and min points such that 6 clusters resulted.
+The following sections show the results of each clustering method used.
+We then provide an evaluation of the 4 clustering methods.

 #### Kmeans
 <img src="https://www.dropbox.com/s/pqkji8p20l35waz/kmeansplot.png?raw=1">
 #### GMM